 Youth Up Health!
 (YUH!) is a campaign founded by students at John F. Kennedy High School in Silver Spring, Maryland.
 Their most recent campaign is to get filtered water bottle refill stations near the cafeteria, the gym, and other key locations.
-YUH! conducted a survey of 200 students and staff, investigated the popularity of refill stations at other high schools, compared different products, and examined the environmental footprint of bottled water.
-Their five-page proposal that they shared in a June 5th meeting with school administration (pictured above) spells out a clear demand:
+YUH! conducted a survey of 200 students and staff and examined the environmental footprint of bottled water.
+Their five-page proposal that they shared in a June 5th meeting with school administration (pictured above) talks about how investing in water filtration systems is a matter of environmental, racial, and socioeconomic justice:

 Our group members have learned that filtered refill stations are becoming standard and are valued equally by students and faculty.
 This mutually beneficial proposition will allow our entire school to enjoy cold, clean, filtered water which shouldn't be a privilege, but a right.”